Azure-Samples/ms-identity-javascript-angular-tutorial/6-AccessControl/1-call-api-roles/README.md

 1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
    - Select the **Add a permission** button and then,
    - Ensure that the **My APIs** tab is selected.
-   - In the list of APIs, select the API `TodoListAPI`.
+   - In the list of APIs, select the API `msal-dotnet-api`.
-   - In the **Delegated permissions** section, select the **Access 'TodoListAPI'** in the list.
+   - In the **Delegated permissions** section, select the **Access 'msal-dotnet-api'** in the list.
 Use the search box if necessary.
    - Select the **Add permissions** button at the bottom.

 #### Define Application Roles